briardew/briardew.github.io/README.md

 Brad Weir's GitHub page
 =========================

 This is my GitHub page.
+Test.

 It uses the Jekyll theme based on [Freelancer bootstrap theme](http://startbootstrap.com/template-overviews/freelancer/).
 The remainder of this file is the `README.md` file for the theme.